 Student Responsibilities & Requirements

+Complete the Co-op Orientation in Canvas prior to registering your first co-op.
 You only need to complete this requirement once, however you can re-visit the Canvas Co-op Orientation course shell as many times as you like.

 The Co-op Orientation provides information about requirements, search strategies, resume tips, WorkNet, resources, and more.

 To Complete the Co-op Orientation in Canvas